 As you can see, the 32-core Vulcan ThunderX2 is within spitting distance of the 20-core Skylake when using the GNU compilers, and with Arm and Cavium working on tuning up the Allinea compilers, they expect to be able to goose performance by another 15 percent or so further on these two SPEC CPU 2017 tests.
 That puts the Cavium chip close enough for government – and other – work on the SPEC tests, which are gatekeepers more than they are something that organizations use to make purchasing decisions.

-Cavium has also run a bunch of benchmark tests on popular HPC applications using the GNU compilers, and a single Vulcan ThunderX2 stacks up quite nicely against a single Xeon SP 6148 Gold processor:
+Cavium has also run a bunch of benchmark tests on popular HPC applications using the GNU compilers, and the Vulcan ThunderX2 stacks up quite nicely against that Xeon SP 6148 Gold processor:

 Shah did not divulge pricing or SKU specifics or power consumption figures for the Vulcan ThunderX2 chips, which we are eager to see.
 Cavium is sampling pre-production units of the Vulcan ThunderX2 now and will be going into production “in the near future” with the processors, according to Shah.